Grant Application Process

 The chiropractic paradigm hypothesises that chiropractic care facilitates a greater level of health, enhanced quality of life and human performance.

-In this 2014 grant round, our focus is on funding research that investigates this hypothesis and funding will be directed to clinical and basic science research:
+In 2014, our focus is on funding research that investigates this hypothesis and funding will be directed to clinical and basic science research:

 - Clinical research that investigates the impact of chiropractic care on human function, global well being and quality of life.